-On recursive analytic affiliation: reflecting on the altered conditions of ethnographies of coding
+Operative ethnographies and large numbers

+Adrian Mackenzie

+28 April 2017

 Introduction

 I report here on a deliberately naive attempt to re-count a single number: approximately 29 million code repositories on Github at a particular point in time (late 2015).
 The number appeared in a research project primarily focused largely on transformations in the social life of coding, programming and software development amidst apps, clouds, virtualization and the troubled life of code commons.
-In exploring 'how people build software' (Github 2015), the project explicitly sought to experiment with data-intensive methods, infrastructures and tools -- cloud computing services such as Google Compute, data analytic and visualization tools such as R, Python and IPython notebooks, large data stores such asBigQuery, streaming data from social media platform APIs (Application Programmer Interfaces), predictive models especially in the form of machine learning classifiers (support vector machines, Naive Bayes classifiers, random forests) -- in making sense of what happens on Github en masse.[^12] Somewhat recursively (although I don't want to make too much of this recursion, since I do not think it amounts to a recursive public (Kelty 2008)), Github happens to be the platform that hosts the code development of many big data tools and infrastructures (hadoop, tensorflow, ipython, flow, d3.js, spark, etc.).
-It also directly hosts all of the text, code, figures, intermediate results and configuration information for the research project I describe, including this chapter in various operational and executable forms (Metacommunities 2016).
+In exploring 'how people build software' (Github 2015), the project explicitly sought to experiment with data-intensive methods, infrastructures and tools -- cloud computing services such as Google Compute, data analytic and visualization tools such as R, Python and IPython notebooks, large data stores such asBigQuery, streaming data from social media platform APIs (Application Programmer Interfaces), predictive models especially in the form of machine learning classifiers (support vector machines, Naive Bayes classifiers, random forests) -- in making sense of what happens on Github en masse.
+Somewhat recursively (although I don't want to make too much of this recursion, since I do not think it amounts to a recursive public (Kelty 2008)), Github happens to be the platform that hosts the code development of many big data tools and infrastructures (hadoop, tensorflow, ipython, flow, d3.js, spark, etc.).
+It also directly hosts all of the text, code, figures, intermediate results and configuration information for the research project I describe, including this chapter in various operational and executable forms (Metacommunities 2016a).